lzlworksharder/some-coding-work/README.md

 # big homework
-# only when Pokemon photos are attached to this file can you run it
+# only when Pokemon photos are attached to this file can you run this shit